STEDI-Balance/stedi-appstore/README.md

 `npx eas-cli build --profile production --platform ios`

+To do an ios dev client build:
+`npm run build-ios-apple-devclient`

-To do a dev client build:
+To do an android dev client build:
-`npm run build-ios-apple-developer`
+`npm run build-android-devclient`

 When the build finishes, open the Transporter app on a Mac to upload to Testflight